Hereditary gingival fibromatosis: Signs and symptoms

 There may or may not be any evidence of history of HGF in the family nor any usage of taking long-term medicines for any particular disease when it comes to diagnosing HGF.
-There also may or may not be any signs of medical and/or family history of mental retardation, hypertrichosis, nor clinical symptoms that can be associated with gingival enlargement.
+There also may or may not be any signs of medical and/or family history of intellectual disability, hypertrichosis, nor clinical symptoms that can be associated with gingival enlargement.
 Although, enlargement of gingiva, interdental papilla, hindered speech, and secondary inflammatory changes taking place in the mouth commonly at the marginal gingiva are all very indicative of this condition.
 Commonly the patient will have mandibular and maxilliary inflammation and overgrowth as opposed to the traditional pink, firm, and fleshy consistency of healthy gingiva.
 The patient's jaw may also appear distorted because of the gingiva enlargements.
 Overgrowth of the gingiva can range from slightly covering the surface of teeth or it can even completely cover the surrounding teeth.
 The patient can also experience damage or loss of teeth.